NHSDigital/dtos-service-insights/docs/user-guides/Set_up_local_database.md

 If you are having issues with running the container try the following

-- Restarting the podman virtual machine
+- Restarting the Podman virtual machine

 ```shell
 podman machine stop